cordiverse/http/packages/core/readme.md

 > [!NOTE]
 >
-> In order to use a proxy agent, you need to install `undios-proxy-agent`.
+> In order to use a proxy agent, you need to install `@cordisjs/plugin-proxy-agent`.

 ### Response